7 Best Waders For Steelhead Fishing – Guides Advice

 Guide Tip: If you are using boot foot waders for mostly very cold water fishing, I use waders with boots 1.5 to 2 sizes bigger than my shoe size so that there is plenty of room for extra socks without squishing my feet and constricting the blood flow to my feet.
 Tight boots will make your feet colder.

-The 5 Best Waders For Steelhead Fishing Are
+The 5 Best Steelhead Waders For Steelhead Fishing

-These are the 5 best choices for waders for steelhead fishing.
+These are the five best choices in waders if you steelhead fish.
 I have included a few extra options for those on a tight budget.

 The SIMMS G3 Boot-foot Waders

-The SIMMS G3 Boot-foot waders are the best waders for steelhead fishing in cold rivers.
+The SIMMS G3 Boot-foot waders are the best Gore-tex steelhead waders for fishing in cold rivers.

-You will not find a better wader to keep your feet warm and dry when winter steelhead fishing.
+You will not find a better pair of waders to keep your feet warm and dry when winter steelhead fishing.

 Many of my guide friends wear these in the colder months.